seltzer1717/just-maven-clojurescript-archetype/README.md

 ## Let's Look at the `cljs.clj` Script
 - Notice that this is Clojure, not ClojureScript.
 - ClojureScript compilation is executed through Clojure.
-- The ClojureScript depedency jar does not compile cljs.main to a class file, it's just a .clj file
-- Because of that, it needs to executed via Clojure's clojure.main class.

 ```
 ;; Require cljs.main
 (require '(cljs [main :as m]))